Leadership for Change

 Every facet of this conference is experiential and is purposely designed to promote dynamic interchange and shared learning among a group of diverse peers.
 The program doesn't teach answers to specific problems.
 Rather, it provides a social ‘laboratory’ for exploring the dynamics of power, leadership, authority, change

 - Many of our (re)actions are driven by beliefs and patterns of thinking that lie beyond our immediate level of awareness

 - We have become so accustomed to ‘doing something/anything’ to fix problems that we lack the flexibility to simply let something ‘be’ until we can understand it better

 - Authentic problem solving begins with being prepared to examine our own lived experience

 - Control is the problem, not the solution

 This way of learning may require giving up what we think we know – allowing ourselves to experience uncertainty – in order to make space for new thoughts, feelings, and perspectives.
-Benefiting from it requires a willingness to surface and examine elements of personal identity and history that influence the ways we think about leadership, relate to authority, manage boundaries, respond to criticism, and handle conflict.
+Benefiting from it requires a willingness to surface and examine elements of personal identity and history that influence the ways we think about leadership,

 "Many people go fishing all of their lives without knowing it is not fish they are after. " -Henry David Thoreau